 …up to a point.

-For example, if your licensees have a written royalty agreement to pay you 10% royalties for using your 19-year old patent, but there’s no expiration date in the written agreement, the expiration date is the date of your patent expiration, which is the next year.
+For example, if your licensees have a written royalty agreement to pay you 10% royalties for using your 19-year old patent, but there’s no expiration date in the written agreement, the expiration date is the date of your patent expiration, which is generally the next year.

+At this point in your business, you may wish to protect improvements to a successful product.
 You can patent an improvement on your original object or design.

 If you want to keep your momentum going, you can always try for a second-generation patent.